kokuwaio/helm-charts/charts/visual-regression-tracker/README.md

 ### From 3.0.x to 4.0.0

-This version adds a proxy in fornt of the api server which protects it via basic auth.
+This version adds a proxy in fornt of the API server which protects it via basic auth.
 The configuration can be done via `authProxy.basicAuth.username`, `authProxy.basicAuth.password`.
 The password can also be populated by predefined secret via `secrets.authProxy`.

 The `secrets.apiUrl` secrets has been removed.